andr-ew/ndls/README.md

 ### norns

-the norns encoders are mapped to 8 continous controls for each track, with norns keys mapped to randomizations of certain values. use the **screen focus** compon on the top left keys on the grid to switch track focus.
+the norns encoders are mapped to 8 continous controls for each track, with norns keys mapped to randomizations of certain values. use the **screen focus** component on the top left of the grid to switch track focus.

 any changes to these controls can be pattern recorded using the grid.